-- Mix together beef, pork, lamb, garlic, 1/2 cup chopped onions and salt until thoroughly combined.
+- In a large bowl, mix together beef, pork, lamb, garlic, 1/2 cup chopped onions, and salt until thoroughly combined.

-- Broil cevapcici on a charcoal grill or a preheated oven broiler rack coated with cooking spray 4 to 6 inches from flame, 4 minutes per side or until no longer pink in the middle.
-Or they can be pan fried in a large skillet coated with cooking spray over high heat for a total of about 8 minutes, turning frequently to brown all sides.
+- Broil cevapcici on a charcoal grill or a heated oven broiler rack coated with cooking spray 4 to 6 inches from the flame, 4 minutes per side or until no longer pink in the middle.
+Or they can be pan-fried in a large skillet coated with cooking spray over high heat for a total of about 8 minutes, turning frequently to brown all sides.

-- Serve with chopped raw onion, Serbian potato salad and pogacha bread.
-Cevapcici make great appetizers!
+- Serve with chopped raw onion, Serbian potato salad, and pogacha bread.

 Note: These sausages can be frozen after they are formed by arranging them on a parchment-lined sheet pan spaced well apart.
 When fully frozen, transfer them to a zip-top freezer bag.
 To use, remove as many or as few from the freezer bag as you like.
 They can be thawed and cooked or cooked while frozen to good effect.